add2cal/docs/src/api/events.md

 GET /event/:id
 ```

 Reading an event does not allow for any additional parameters.
+It only takes the proKey/id in the request url.
 It simply provides you with all data for a specific event.

 ### Potential response